Updated: February 6, 2026

 Healthcare quality and accessibility

 Portugal offers a high-quality healthcare system, with both public and private healthcare options.
-Public healthcare is covered under the National Health System, known as the SNS, and is free for residents over the age of 65.
+Public healthcare is covered under the National Health Service, known as the SNS, and is free for residents over the age of 65.
 The coverage is extensive, with there being more than 240 hospitals in the country.

 Those seeking private options may be pleasantly surprised by the cost of private healthcare, particularly when you compare private healthcare plans with those in the USA.